Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 2. Kingdom Animalia

-He classified the organisms on the basis of the cell wall.
-This means those which had cell wall were kept in the Plant kingdom and those which did not have cell wall were kept in the Animal kingdom they made an artificial classification.
+He classified the organisms based on the cell wall.
+This means those with cell walls were kept in the Plant kingdom, and those that did not have cell walls were kept in the Animal kingdom.
+They made an artificial classification.

 What is artificial classification?

-When an organism is classified on the basis of some external morphological features, then such classification is called artificial classification.
-For example – leaves, color, shape, etc.
+When an organism is classified based on external morphological features, such as leaves, color, or shape, it is called artificial classification.

-This classification was wrong because it was classified only on the basis of external symptoms which is not correct.
-Now another classification system came to rectify this, which was named the Natural system of classification.
+This classification was wrong because it was based only on external symptoms, which is incorrect.
+Another classification system, the Natural System of Classification, has rectified this.

 What is the Natural system of classification?

-When organisms are classified on the basis of external and internal characteristics, such classification is called the natural system of classification.
+When organisms are classified based on external and internal characteristics, such classification is called the natural classification system.

 This classification was largely explained by the scientists George Bentham and Joseph Dalton Hooker.
-There was also a shortcoming in this classification, to fulfill which another classification came, whose name phylogenetic system of classification.
+This classification also had a shortcoming, another whose name was the phylogenetic classification system.

 What is the Phylogenetic system of classification?

-When classification is done on the basis of phylogenetic relationships along with internal and external characteristics, then such classification is called phylogenetic classification.
+When classification is based on phylogenetic relationships and internal and external characteristics, it is called phylogenetic classification.

 What is the Phylogenetic relationship?